-Session Description Social Studies Standards Other Standards (Please specify) Common Core ELA Session One: All About Cars JA All About Cars introduces students to the essential costs related to buying and operating a first car and offers tips on being a smart consumer when purchasing a vehicle.
-In this volunteer- led session, students will consider their needs and wants to make a real-world connection to the car-buying experience to help motivate them to make good financial decisions when buying or leasing.
-Grades 9-10 RI.9-10.2,4,8 SL.9-10.1,2,4,6 L.9-10.1,2,4,6 Grades 11-12 RI.11-12.2,4 SL.11-12.1,2,3,4,6 L.11-12.1,2,3,4,6 Students will: Assess their driving needs • Prioritize the car features that best meet their needs • Compare the advantages of buying versus leasing a car • Identify a care that meets their driving needs
+Session Description Social Studies Standards Financial Literacy Standards Common Core ELA Session One: All About Cars JA All About Cars introduces students to the essential costs related to buying and operating a first car and offers tips on being a smart consumer when purchasing a vehicle.
+In this volunteerled session, students will consider their needs and wants to make a realworld connection to the car-buying experience to help motivate them to make good financial decisions when buying or leasing.
+Students will: Assess their driving needs Prioritize the car features that best meet their needs Compare the advantages of buying versus leasing a car Identify a care that meets their driving needs Economics and Financial Literacy 3.
+People cannot have all the goods and services they want and, as a result, must choose some things and give up others.
+11. An informed consumer makes decisions on purchases that may include a decision-making strategy to determine if purchases are within their budget.
+15. Planned purchasing decisions factor in direct (price) and indirect costs (e.g. sales/use tax, excise tax, shipping, handling, and delivery charges, etc.).
+Grades 9-10 RI.9-10.2,4,8 SL.9-10.1,2,4,6 L.9-10.1,2,4,6 Grades 11-12 RI.11-12.2,4 SL.11-12.1,2,3,4,6 L.11-12.1,2,3,4,6